More Modules and Libraries

 [@@deriving compare, sexp]

-on your own type:
+on your own type in the top loop:

-#require "ppx_jane";; (* this is in the ~/.ocamlinit so you should not need this *)
+# #require "ppx_jane";; (* this is in the ~/.ocamlinit so you should not need this *)

 # module IntPair = struct